+Three year temporary faculty appointments

+7. Pursuant to Articles 12.12 and 12.13 of the CBA, temporary faculty unit employees (excluding coaches) employed during the prior academic year and possessing six or more years of prior consecutive service on campus, shall be offered a three-year temporary appointment following an evaluation pursuant to provisions 15.20(d) and 15.28 of the CBA, where there is a determination by the appropriate administrator that a temporary faculty unit employee has performed the duties of his/her position in a satisfactory manner; and absent documented serious conduct problems.
+Colleges, Schools, Departments and other appropriate units must follow the process outlined in Form 306 in the determination of a satisfactory or unsatisfactory evaluation.

+8. An initial three-year appointment shall be issued except in cases of documented unsatisfactory performance or serious conduct problems.

+Full-time appointments

-Consistent with the Collective Bargaining Agreement, full-time temporary faculty may be hired to a part-time temporary position in the following academic year.
+Consistent with the CBA, full-time temporary faculty may be hired to a part-time temporary position in the following academic year.

 Full-time temporary faculty members shall not be appointed on a conditional basis.

-Each department or equivalent unit shall maintain a list of full-time temporary faculty members who have been employed by and evaluated by the department.2 If a full-time temporary faculty member applies for a subsequent appointment, the full-time faculty member's periodic evaluations, including both student evaluations and peer evaluations; other contents of the employee's Open Personnel File; and his/her application shall receive careful consideration.

-Upon completion of twenty-four (24) academic units (WTU's) in the same department, full-time temporary members are eligible to be considered for a Salary Step Increase pursuant to the provisions of Article 31 of the CBA.
-Such consideration requires the submission of a Faculty Activity Report.

-If a full-time temporary faculty member applies for a subsequent appointment and does not receive one, his/her right to file a grievance shall be limited to allegations of a failure of the department to give careful consideration to the periodic evaluations in his/her Open Personnel File, and his/her application.
+Part-time appointments

+11. Following two (2) semesters of consecutive employment in the same academic year, a part-time temporary faculty member offered a subsequent appointment to a similar assignment in the same department or equivalent unit shall receive a one (1) year appointment with a similar WTU assignment.
+Notices of appointment may be printed to include the assignment for one semester at a time.

+12. Part-time temporary faculty members may be appointed on a conditional basis.
+The conditions established at the time of appointment may relate to enrollment and budget considerations.
+If a class is canceled, the part-time faculty member shall be paid for class hours taught.
+Classes may be canceled any time prior to the third class meeting.

-V. QUALIFICATIONS
+V. QUALIFICATIONS & REMUNERATION

-The minimum academic qualification for a full-time temporary academic appointment is a master's degree from an accredited graduate program.
+The minimum academic qualification for a temporary faculty appointment is a master's degree from an accredited graduate program.

-In order to hire a person with less than a Master's Degree, the department must have the approval of the Provost.
+In order to hire a person with less than a master's degree and/or to request other exceptions, the department must have the approval of the Provost.
 Persons whose experience or training is recognized by professional or occupational standards as affording expertise directly related to specific instructional areas may be appointed if it can be shown that such persons have the best qualifications among available candidates, and that the instructional areas are important to the university.

-VI.
-REMUNERATION

-The initial appointment of full-time temporary faculty should normally that is comparable to a similarly qualified tenure track academic employee.
+The initial appointment of temporary faculty should normally require formal education and experience that are comparable to a similarly qualified tenure track academic employee.

-The classification for a full-time temporary faculty member at the time of the initial appointments is as follows:
+The classification for a temporary faculty member at the time of the initial appointments is as follows:

-TEMPORARY COMPARABLE

-HIGHEST FACULTY TENURE TRACK

-DEGREE CLASSIFICATION CLASSIFICATION

-Baccalaureate Lecturer L

-Master's Degree Lecturer A Instructor

-ABD / Terminal Lecturer B Assistant Professor

-Terminal Lecturer C Associate Professor

-Terminal Lecturer D Professor